 The degree of regularity of bribery ties subdivides corruption as follows:

 - kleptocracy (official misconduct becomes an integral part of the relations of power structures with their inherent lobbyism);

-The form of benefit also affects the type of bribe.
-Bribery can be carried out in cash (usually in cash so that it is impossible to track the movement of funds) or look like an exchange of certain services (nepotism or patronage).
+The form of the benefit also affects the type of bribe.
+Bribery can be carried out in money (usually in cash, so that it is impossible to track the movement of funds) or look like an exchange of certain services (nepotism or patronage).

 The consequences of corruption

 To summarize the result of the widespread penetration of bribery into the strata of society, I will consider three areas of public life separately.
-This will create a clear understanding of what the abuse of power leads to.
-Unless, of course, the government does not promptly suppress such manifestations and refuses to develop anti-corruption plan.
+This will create a clear understanding of what the abuse of office leads to.
+If, of course, the government does not promptly suppress such manifestations and refuses to develop a plan to combat corruption.

 |the law will cease to be the supreme regulator||sharp increase in commercial and financial risks||increasing the number of people living below the poverty line, increasing the contrast of inequality|

 |democracy will cease to exist as a state system||spending resources and allocating funds will be ineffective||the government is unable to solve civil problems, as the budget is exhausted by countless “kickbacks”|